Big data use cases for telematics

 What value does big data bring to telematics?
-Read about big data use cases like routing optimisation and driving behavior analysis.
+Read about big data use cases like routing optimization and driving behavior analysis.

 When speaking of big data in fleet management, the first topic that will come to our mind is telematics.
 The foundation of telematics is the technology of collecting, storing, sending information between end users and vehicles through telecommunication devices.
 Big data use cases in telematics extends the usefulness of that data.

-Without the platform of data mining and data analysing, the achievements of monitoring the live location of vehicles, planning optimised routes, providing online or offline assistance to drivers, and supporting telematics related industries (such as auto insurance) and so on could be unrealistic.
+Without the platform of data mining and data analyzing, the achievements of monitoring the live location of vehicles, planning optimized routes, providing online or offline assistant to drivers, and supporting telematics-related industries (such as auto insurance) and so on could be unrealistic.